Around the nation, demonstrators show support for abortion rights

 As nearly two dozen states move to ban or restrict access to abortion following Friday's Supreme Court decision overturning Roe v.
 Wade, reproductive rights protests continued across the country.

+Hundreds of people are pouring into Linn Park in downtown Birmingham to protest the Supreme Court’s decision to overturn Roe v.
+Wade.
+More from this and other reactions this weekend by @mirandafulmore1 at @WBHM. pic.twitter.com/7TQLt5pizP— Rashah McChesney (@RashahMcChesney) June 25, 2022

+Fulmore reported that the Birmingham crowd, one of at least five rallies in Alabama over the weekend, chanted in unison Saturday: "We must love each other and support each other.
+We have nothing to lose but our chains."

-Marchers streamed through downtown Boston on Saturday, with changes of "What do we want?
+Marchers streamed through downtown Boston as well on Saturday, with changes of "What do we want?
 Abortion rights," according to GBH's Jeremy Siegel.

 The scene outside Government Center in Boston a day after #SCOTUS overturns #RoeVWade— Jeremy Siegel (@jersiegel) June 25, 2022